 Not everyone in Silicon Valley is an entrepreneur

 Steve Jobs was a tough manager who understood that hiring pure technologists would not give access to the adoption greenfield he was aiming for.
 Because great technology without the ability to make it usable to a broad audience has only temporal value, he loved technologists that could stretch their innovation to reach the surface, and he would patiently hide technology innovation until it did.
 He redefined what it means to be an entrepreneur and made its outcome highly predictable because macroeconomic behavior is.
 Entirely different from the gamble many Venture Capitalists take by feeding the masses of entrepreneurial wannabes $250K investment tranches and hoping for the best.

 Foresight prevails, not proximity to hindsight

-There are many other facets we can describe that made Steve Jobs the great innovator he has proven to be.
-He reinvented the business of technology innovation with a passion and an authentic desire to bring it to everyday people everywhere.
-He did it with the vigor required to keep his many young and cocky technologists in line and focused, and to achieve meaningful innovation that improved all of our lives.
+We can describe many other facets that made Steve Jobs the great innovator he has proven to be.
+He reinvented technology innovation with a passion and an authentic desire to bring it to everyday people everywhere.
+He did it with the vigor required to keep his many young and cocky technologists in line and focused and achieved meaningful innovation that improved all of our lives.

 I personally was a believer in Apple more than 20-years ago (way before Apple’s fair-weather friends hopped on board), as it dawned on me then that a technology company (under his stewardship) that built Quicktime capability right into the operating system understood that the evolution of computing was way larger than the convoluted and fragmented application of office automation by others.
 Steve Jobs was many years ahead of his time, and it took many of us this long to catch up with him.